Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 Velociraptor already includes a Wix Framework configuration file that creates a proper custom MSI with embedded configuration.
-You can also customize this wix file to specify a different service name, destination location etc.
+You can also customize this Wix file to specify a different service name, destination location etc.

 To do so, follow follow the instructions